rabiulcste/GoavaTestPro/README.md

 -------------------
 - First, left outer join of companies.csv with accounts.csv which produce output of companies property with separate accounts property.
 - Second, combining same accounts property into a json array with each company object.
-- Third, Generating Multiple outputs of each json object.
+- Third, generating multiple outputs of each json object.

 Joining (reducesidejoin) accounts properties with companies -> ReduceJoin.java
 Related accounts data in an array property inside company object -> CompAccounts.java